appwrite/rfc/018-custom-id-support.md

 Basically all the resources in Appwrite that has a Create endpoint and all future similar resources will support Custom ID.

 The create resource endpoints for above resources will have a first required **id** parameter where users can send their custom id following the guidelines for validation.
-In every endpont, if the **id** parameter is received empty (required for backward compatibility with existing SDKs) or pre defined string, Appwrite will still generate the ids as it is already doing.
+In every endpoint, if the **id** parameter is received empty (required for backward compatibility with existing SDKs) or pre defined string, Appwrite will still generate the ids as it is already doing.

 We can use the existing key validator to validate the custom id as well.